ychuang6/computer-vision-766/hw7_object_tracking/README.md

 ## Challenge2c

-I tried my best to use a much smaller half window size for challenge 2c as there are other similarly-colored subject.
+I tried my best to use a much smaller half window size for challenge 2c so tracking are consistent and restricted to the selected region.

 ![basketball player #9](basketball.gif)